 Skip to main content

-Classes may be scheduled at any time throughout the week including evenings.
-Saturday classes may also occasionally occur.
+Classes are usually scheduled during weekdays between 9am-5pm.
+Saturday classes may occasionally occur.
 Each class generally meets once per week for three hours.
 Additional professional development sessions and workshops are also scheduled throughout the year.

 MSLCE classes are held in person, on Northwestern’s Evanston Campus.